nayas360/goply/README.md

 ## Making a lexer
 Making a lexer with goply is as simple as it gets, only a single line is required:
-> lex := goply.NewLexer(source)
+> lex := goply.NewLexer(false)

-where source is a string containing the source contents.
+The above line would create a lenient lexer, meaning if a symbol cannot be matched to any rule it is simply ignored.
+The strict version would panic and return an error in this situation instead.

 Now for the lexer to actually work, lexical rules need to be added.
 A lexical rule is a mapping from a token to a _regular